 2. Donate the funds that have not been spent or obligated to a charitable organization or organizations that meet the qualifications of s.
-501(c)(3) of the Internal Revenue Code.
+501(c)(3) of the Internal Revenue Code, except that the candidate may not be employed by the charitable organization to which he or she donates the funds.